latenighttales/alcali/README.md

 and follow the [walkthrough](https://alcali.dev/walkthrough/).

-Once you're done, you can [install it](https://alcali.dev/installation/).
+Once you're done, you can [install it](https://alcali.dev/installation/) using the salt [formula](https://github.com/latenighttales/alcali-formula).

+## Screenshots

+See what it looks like [here](https://github.com/latenighttales/alcali/blob/2019.2/docs/docs/screenshots.md).

 ## Licence

 [MIT](LICENSE)